 "Keep what is great about our community and enhance it."

-The following is a list of Opportunities and Challenges that guided concept plan development.
+Inspired by this direction, the following is a list of Opportunities and Challenges that guided concept plan development.
+The photos on the facing page describe some of the elements favored in community input.

 Opportunities: